 For a free legal consultation with a lawyer serving California, call (310) 928-9347

 Individuals face PC 220 charges if they commit assault and plan to carry out another felony.
-In general, the subsequent felony is a sex crime.
-The court uses PC 220 charges when individuals commit assault in conjunction with an attempt to commit:
+In most cases, the subsequent felony is a sex crime.
+However, there are instances in which other felonies are involved.
+The court often uses PC 220 charges when individuals commit assault in conjunction with an attempt to commit:

 - Rape (including statutory, spousal, and rape in concert with another person)